SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

 Notice the two ways that the ``Hearts`` member of the enumeration is referred to above:
-When assigning a value to the ``hearts`` constant, the enumeration member ``Suit.Hearts`` is refered to by its full name because the constant doesn't have an explicit type specified.
+When assigning a value to the ``hearts`` constant, the enumeration member ``Suit.Hearts`` is referred to by its full name because the constant doesn't have an explicit type specified.
+Inside the switch,
-Inside the switch it is referred to by the abbreviated form ``.Hearts`` because the value of ``self`` is already known to be a suit.
+the enumeration is referred to by the abbreviated form ``.Hearts`` because the value of ``self`` is already known to be a suit.
 You can use the abbreviated form anytime the value's type is already known.